mdn/django-locallibrary-tutorial/REVIEWING.md

 # Reviewing guide

-## Values and guidelines

-All reviewers must abide by the [Code of Conduct](CODE_OF_CONDUCT.md); they are also protected by the Code of Conduct.
+All reviewers must abide by the [code of conduct](CODE_OF_CONDUCT.md); they are also protected by the code of conduct.
-A reviewer should not tolerate poor behavior and is encouraged to [report any behavior](CODE_OF_CONDUCT.md#Reporting_violations) that violates the Code of Conduct.
+A reviewer should not tolerate poor behavior and is encouraged to [report any behavior](CODE_OF_CONDUCT.md#Reporting_violations) that violates the code of conduct.

-Everyone participating must follow our [Community Participation Guidelines](CODE_OF_CONDUCT.md#Community_Participation_Guidelines)

 ## Review process